Five teams awarded at the Ideas Pitch 2023 at the "Digital Innovation Hub Photonics" (DIHP)

 - BeeSupervisor | Philipp Landwehr, Albert Dehne and team

-An optical detection system to detect infestation of a beehive with the parasite Varroa destructor (varroa mite) was developed as part of the BeeSupervisor project.
+An optical detection system to detect infestation of a beehive with the parasite Varroa destructor (varroa mite) is being developed as part of the BeeSupervisor project.
 Varroa mites are responsible for most of the decline in bee populations worldwide.

 - EnLight | Dr. Jan Sperrhake, Prof. Maria Mittag, Michael Steinert, Dr. Jan Petersen and Prof. Thomas Pertsch